Bormann Wealth Management

 Check the background of a financial advisor before you hire, with FINRA and SEC consumer resources.

-Financial professionals previously or currently registered as a broker will have their work experience, plus any customer complaints or disciplinary history, viewable through FINRA's BrokerCheck.
+Financial professionals who ever registered as a broker will have their work experience, plus any customer complaints or disciplinary history, viewable through FINRA's BrokerCheck.
 That site also provides a link to the SEC for investment advisor registrations.

-From the SEC's website, you can view an investment advisory firm's registration and ADV Brochures which describe business practices, office location, fee structure, etc.
+From the SEC's website, you can view an investment advisory firm's registration and ADV Brochures which describe business practices, services provided, fee structure, etc.

 - What documents should I have ready for a first meeting?